 Pet licensing canvassers have official King County photo identification and wear bright blue polo shirts or windbreakers or a winter jacket with the pet licensing logo.
 Summer and fall hours are generally Sundays 1 to 8 p.m., Mondays - Fridays 4:30 to 8:30 p.m., and Saturdays 10 a.m. to 7 p.m.
-Door-to-door marketers accept payment and issue license tags for your dogs and cats right while they are at your doorstep.
-When a door-to-door canvasser comes to your door, please welcome him or her.
+If a door-to-door license canvasser visits your home, please welcome him or her.

 What can you tell me about microchips?